 Cases that do not meet the criteria for a statutory SAR will be considered for non-statutory review processes.
-This includes rapid reviews, table-top reviews and significant learning events (SLE).
-The LAR sub-group arrange and monitor these reviews ensuring a multi-agency approach to promote reflection, transparency and involvement of staff involved in the with the individual(s) who these reviews are in respect of.
+This includes rapid reviews, table-top reviews and lessons learned.
+The Learning and Review (LAR) sub-group arrange and monitor these reviews ensuring a multiagency approach to promote reflection, transparency and involvement of staff involved in the cases.

-DW
+Mr DW